panicoding/laravel-suspicious-logins/README.md

 ---

-Detect suspicious logins for standard Laravel authentication (base Laravel, Jetstream, etc) and notify a list of administrators and/or the user of the login automaticall via email.
+Detect suspicious logins for standard Laravel authentication (base Laravel, Jetstream, etc) and notify a list of administrators and/or the user of the login automatically via email.

 Also provides (optional) integration with Advent Reputation for checking the reputation of IP addresses.